-ODV2D > Grading > Codeword Yield
+OD V2D > Grading > Codeword Yield

-Codeword yield is a measurement of the number of validly decoded code words expressed as a percentage of the maximum number of code words that could have been decoded.
-The amount of margin available to recover damage using error correction.
-Low codeword yield may indicate a y-axis failure in the barcode such as thermal drag.
-The ODV2D will fail any barcode with a codeword yield at or below the value set in this menu, regardless of overall grade.
+words expressed a that could have be damage using erro failure in the barco The ODV2D will fai a measurement of the number of validly decoded code as a percentage of the maximum number of code words en decoded.
+The amount of margin available to recover or correction.
+Low codeword yield may indicate a y-axis de such as thermal drag. il any barcode with a codeword yield at or below the value egardless of overall grade.

 BARCODES PDF417

 Minimum 0%

 Maximum 100%

-Factory Default 64%
+Factory Default Factory Default 64%

-IMPORTANT Factors into the Overall Grade (page 31).
+IMPORTANT Factors into the Overall Grade (page 34).